 The Chandra scheduling process seeks to maximize the fraction of time on-target while minimizing risk to the spacecraft.
 Once the list of approved target observations for a new cycle has been finalized, these are scheduled by the Science Mission Planners into a Long Term Schedule (LTS).
-Observations are scheduled into weekly bins, using approximately 55% of calendar time.
-This is about 75% of the time available for science scheduling, so on average approximately a quarter of the time is left unscheduled in the LTS.
-A reserve of unconstrained observations are kept in a pool and used to fill in weekly short-term schedules.
+LTS observations, scheduled into weekly bins, generally do not fully occupy the time available for science scheduling; a reserve of unconstrained observations are kept in a pool and used to fill in weekly short-term schedules.